Day #79 (Plants in Places)

 Most spikey leafed plants can be found in warm climates and one of the reasons why the leaves are narrow is that they don’t really need to have wide leaves to capture the sun as there are already plenty of light.

-Having your spikey plants at the front of your home is not ideal if you are wanting to open up to the world and welcome in abundance.
+Having your spikey plants at the front of your home is not ideal if you want to open up to the world and welcome in abundance.

-As a funny observation, across from my mums house is a home with its front completely covered in tall yuccas really close to the house itself, none at the back though.
+As an interesting observation, a local home I know of has its front completely covered in tall Yuccas really close to the house itself, none at the back though.
 It’s funny because it turned out the guy was the local big time drug dealer.
-Obviously the yuccas were there to protect his business from authorities and keep away the positive in his life.
-Opening the back door for only those he wanted to access his business.
+Obviously the yuccas were there to protect his business from authorities, cover up what he was doing and keep away the ‘positive’ in his life.
+And opened the back door for only those he wanted to access his business.
 Though this lack of protection from the back didn’t serve him well as he was found out and arrested.

-Now not saying all people with spikey plants the front of their home are drug dealers, just an observation and the power of intention.
+Now, not saying all people with spikey plants the front of their home are drug dealers, this is just a specific observation how people’s subconscious creates their environment.

-I love to place my spikey plants in the back yard in a spot where it may feel a little vulnerable and in need of protection.
+I love to place my spikey plants in the back yard in a spot where I may feel a little vulnerable, and in an area where people will not be hurt by them.
+So low traffic areas, sunny position and somewhere to remind you that something has your back.

 Where do you have your spikey plants?